Getting Glasses in Xinzhuang as an English Speaker

 FAQ

-Q: Where can I get an eye exam in Xinzhuang as an English speaker?
+Q: Where can I get a vision exam in Xinzhuang as an English speaker?

-Beyond Visual Optometry is located at No. 419-1, Zhongzheng Road, Xinzhuang District, New Taipei City, a 5-minute walk from Fuda MRT Station.
-It’s run by Optometrist YoYo (licensed optometrist) and holds a 5.0 Google rating with 221 reviews.
+Beyond Visual Optometry is located at No. 419-1, Zhongzheng Road, Xinzhuang District, New Taipei City, about an 8-minute walk from Xinzhuang MRT Station.
+It’s run by Optometrist YoYo (licensed optometrist, License No. 003309).
+You can check the store’s current Google rating and customer reviews on its Google Business Profile.

 Q: How much do glasses cost in Xinzhuang?